 Kathryn R. Burke (Kate), is the owner of San Juan Publishing Group, Inc. (SJPG) “With more than 25 years as a successful business owner, I understand and employ today’s marketing solutions for forward-thinking businesses.
 My Internet marketing skill set includes social media, website design, web maintenance, and hosting.”
-SJPG does print, too: newspapers, magazines, graphic design, marketing materials, and limited book publishing, with focus on history and arts.
+SJPG does print, too: newspapers, magazines, graphic design, marketing materials, and limited book publishing, with focus on history, arts, and caregiving.
 Public presentations and event planning are also part of her repertoire.
 Watch our website for more. https://www.sanjuanpub.com/

 Kate has been involved in creative endeavors all her life, writing and making art from her early school years.
 She has an impressive record of publishing outstanding print publications (exceeding over a million dollars a year in sales), and a long-standing reputation for highly successful web presentations.